What are the priorities for applying treatment and plowing streets?

 How do I know if there is a parking ban?

-The City uses the following methods to inform the public of snow operations:
+The City uses the following methods to inform the public of winter operations:

 - Local news media sources